 The Moon is Upside Down

-The following work is the essay I submitted to Vol 4 of the STAMPED zine project.
+The following work is the essay I published in Vol 4 of the STAMPED zine project.
 It's a zine dedicated to sharing the voices and experiences of minority immigrants in the Australian system.
 This issue's theme was DEPARTURE.
 All issues of STAMPED can be read for free on their website.
 And to the Neocities community that was there for me during my lowest, a special thank you.

 ✧˖°.⊹⋆˙⟡₊⊹

-I hadn’t quite realized how bad things really were, although I was glad to go away to college.
+I hadn’t quite realized how bad things were, although I was glad to go away to college.
 I could maybe spread my wings a little, step out of my cage for a bit.
 Of course, the pandemic had other plans.
 Back to the box I went.
 I put up with it, it was what I was used to.
 It was all I knew.
 Solitary confinement was uneventful and taxing.
-My anxieties multiplied year after year, never learning how to take care of myself, always afraid of failing fundamental tasks, expecting neglect and malice from everyone, crushed under pressures I couldn’t understand.
+My anxieties multiplied year after year.
+I never learned how to take care of myself, always afraid of failing fundamental tasks, expecting neglect and malice from everyone, crushed under pressures I couldn’t understand.

 After college, my f*mily woke up to the fact that I was going nowhere fast.
 They chose to grow hostile rather than helpful.
 Naturally, I got tired of being berated every time I showed my face, so I stopped showing my face.
 I no longer participated in the rituals of dinners or holidays.
 I became nocturnal so I could sneak around my own house at night for food.
 My f*mily, ever spiteful, eventually started throwing out leftovers.
 They knew I couldn’t cook, they purposefully never taught me, and they knew I couldn’t order food, I was so paralytically agoraphobic.
 The message was clear, I was being flushed out with starvation.
-I relented, surviving on forgotten cans and expired morsels in the back of the pantry for nearly a year.
+I rebelled, surviving on forgotten cans and expired morsels in the back of the pantry for nearly a year.

 Back to ramblings